yusufshalaby/invo-shortest-path/README.md

 ```
 ![](https://github.com/yusufshalaby/invo-shortest-path/blob/master/imgs/example_graph_weights.png)

+Once you have weights you can measure pathway concordance.
-The code below creates new out of sample good and bad pathways by sampling from the same distributions as before
+Below we generate new random good and bad pathways
-and generates concordance scores using the optimized weights.
+and meausre their concordance scores using the optimized weights.

 ```python
 goodpaths_outofsample = [['START','start option 1'] + random.choices(steps[:5],k=10) + ['end option 2','END'] for i in range(n_goodpoints)]